Flown the coop

 Peter Ralph.

 Peter was a postdoc (NIH NRSA) working on various spatial population genetics models and analysis.
-He’s now faculty in Computational Biology at USC.
+He’s now faculty in U of Oregon.

 Yaniv Brandvain